napari/napari/docs/howtos/layers/shapes.md

   name: python3
 ---

-# shapes layer tutorial
+# Using the shapes layer

-+++

-Welcome to the tutorial on the **napari** `Shapes` layer!

-This tutorial assumes you have already installed **napari**, know how to launch the viewer, and are familiar with its layout.
-For help with installation see our [installation](./installation) tutorial.
-For help getting started with the viewer see our [getting started](./getting_started) tutorial.
-For help understanding the organisation of the viewer, including things like the layers list, the layer properties widgets, the layer control panels, and the dimension sliders see our [napari viewer](./viewer) tutorial.

-This tutorial will teach you about the **napari** `Shapes` layer, including how to display and edit shapes like rectangle, ellipses, polygons, paths, and lines.
-At the end of the tutorial you should understand how to add a shapes layer and edit it from the GUI and from the console.
+In this document, you will learn about the `napari` `Shapes` layer, including how to display and edit shapes like rectangle, ellipses, polygons, paths, and lines.
+You will also understand how to add a shapes layer and edit it from the GUI and from the console.

+## When to use the shapes layer

 The points layer allows you to display a list of an NxD arrays, where each array corresponds to one shape, specified by N points in D coordinates.
 You can adjust the position, size, face color, edge color, and opacity of all the shapes independently, both programmatically and from the GUI.

-+++

-## a simple example
+## A simple example

 You can create a new viewer and add a list of shapes in one go using the `napari.view_shapes` method, or if you already have an existing viewer, you can